The Bankrate promise

 In addition to federal student loans, borrowers attending college half time can obtain loans through private lenders — though it’s best to exhaust your federal loans first, since those come with more benefits.
 With private student loans, part-time college students can qualify for incredibly competitive interest rates and terms, and they can often choose among flexible repayment options.

-Some, like Sallie Mae and College Ave, even offer loans to students attending less than half time.
+Most lenders offer student loans even to part-time students.
+Some, like Sallie Mae and College Ave, even offer loans to students attending less than half-time.
 To see your eligibility and what rates you’ll be offered, shop around with a few different lenders.

-How how much can part-time students borrow in student loans?
+How much can part-time students borrow in student loans?

-Part-time enrollment can cost less than full-time enrollment, because you’re taking fewer classes each semester.
-This, in-turn, may affect how much you can borrow in student loans.
+Part-time enrollment can cost less than full-time enrollment because you take fewer classes each semester.
+This may affect how much you can borrow in student loans.

 For graduate students, the federal loan limits vary by loan type.
-With Direct Unsubsidized Loans, graduate students may borrow up to $20,500 per year.
-With grad PLUS loans, the limit is the total cost of attendance, minus other financial aid you’ve received.
+With Direct Unsubsidized Loans, graduate students may borrow up to $20,500 annually.
+With grad PLUS loans, the limit is the total cost of attendance minus other financial aid you’ve received.

 If you’re going through a private lender, loan amounts can vary based on the lender.
 Most lenders allow students to borrow up to the total cost of attendance as determined by your school, minus other financial aid you’ve received.
-This means that if you switch from full-time enrollment to part-time enrollment, your cost of attendance will decrease and the total amount you’re able to borrow will also decrease.
+If you switch from full-time enrollment to part-time enrollment, your cost of attendance and the total amount you can borrow will decrease.

 How to find the best student loans

-Most students should take advantage of federal student loans first before turning to private student loans.
-Federal student loans come with a range of repayment benefits, including deferment, forbearance and income-driven repayment plans.
+Most students should take advantage of federal student loans before turning to private student loans.
+Federal student loans have repayment benefits, including deferment, forbearance and income-driven repayment plans.
 Private student loans often do not.

 Either way, you should strive to look for student loans with: